M4dNation/gpm/README.md

 If everything runs well, you should have a greeting in your shell interface and a question about the command you want to execute.
 Any execution must be confirmed with a "yes" answer, which is **case-insensitive**.
 Any other than a "yes or no" expected answer will be considered as a no.

+You can also give the script a parameter, which should be the command you want to execute.
+For example, if you want to display logs of your repository, then use the following:

+	bash contrib/gpm.sh log
+or
+	./contrib/gpm.sh log

 You can enter the **help** command to see the list of any command available.
 You can also have a description of any command thanks to **help**.

 GPM works thanks to a lot of functions available in the **.gpm** folder.
 You need to put this folder inside the root of your project (so **contrib** and **.gpm** are at the same level).

-Finally, the contrib folder as a **gpmconfig** folder which can be populate with **.gitconfig.cfg** which are the configuration files of GPM.
-You can have as many configuration files as you like in the folder, but remember that GPM always uses one configuration file at a time and the one must be named **.gitconfig.cfg**.
+Finally, the contrib folder as a **.gpmconfig** folder which can be populate with **.gitconfig.cfg** which are the configuration files of GPM.
+You can have as many configuration files as you like in the folder, but remember that GPM always uses one configuration file at a time and the used one must be named **.gitconfig.cfg**.

+Here is the final project organisation you should have:

+- contrib
+	- gpm.sh
+	- .gpmconfig
+		- .gitconfig.cfg
+- examples
+	- test 1
+	- test 2
+- .gpm
+	- .actions.cfg
+	- .functions.cfg
+- src

 #### Create and configurate